Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 ![App information architecture](docs/Flow-Diagram.png "The information architecture of the app")

 We will rapidly build out functionality and screens.
-The plan is to ship early, and ship often, deploying new builds at least once a day.
+The plan is to ship early, and ship often, deploying new builds at least once a day via CI.

-Currently all data will be stored inside the app, with not CMS or web services.
+Currently all data will be stored inside the app, with no CMS or web services.
 The app should have minimal logic, and instead just focuses on providing important information in a mobile friendly format.

 ## Getting Started